 For Austin’s experience, though, his father, biological mom, and I were opposed.
 And whether you’re considering medication as an option for your child and wanting an honest perspective, or feeling something in your gut that you hope to have affirmed by another person in your shoes, here are the reasons we said no to ADD medication.

 *Disclaimer: This is NOT medical advice and not intended to be.
 Please contact your doctor before making any medical decisions for yourself and/or your children.

 1. We felt our child was too young.

-He felt that Austin was not developed physically or emotionally enough to withstand the potential effects and changes of a medication that could potentially shape his personal and emotional development.
-And as we talked, I realized that there was a lot of truth in that.
+We also felt that Austin was not developed physically or emotionally enough to withstand the effects and changes of a medication that could potentially shape his personal and emotional development.

 2. We were against messing with a growing body’s brain chemistry.

 At middle to late childhood—before reaching pre-adolescence—a child’s brain is in the critical period.
 Here it’s forming neurons and synapses that allow for the understanding and processing of new information.

 This is also the stage where children are learning about emotions and people’s reactions—all critical moments in their brain development that may be greatly influenced by the introduction of a drug.